TABLE OF CONTENTS

 Replay Music for Mac now has the ability to record any audio it hears.
 This mode of recording is best used with sites and services that cannot be downloaded in Streaming Mode.
 With Audio Capture Mode, Replay Music listens and will record the audio as it plays in real-time.

 To begin recording in Audio Capture Mode.
-Switch the monitoring button to the ON position. monitor switch in on position Change the mode to Audio Capture Mode.
+Switch the monitoring button to the ON position.
+Change the mode to Audio Capture Mode.
 Replay Music will now start listening for audio and will begin to record and tag the tracks it hears.
 Be careful to not have any other audio play other than what you want to capture.
 Be aware that system sounds could also get recorded.
 So long as there is discernible silence between the tracks you play, Replay Music will automatically spit them into separate tracks.

 Track Tagging